monoteba/maya-tweener/README.md

 cmds.loadPlugin(tweener.py, q=True)
 cmds.tweener()
 ```

+The icon is located in the **icons** folder where you installed the plug-in.

 ## Uninstall
 Tweener installs a few files in your local Maya preferences directory.
 The typical locations are: